daryllxd/lifelong-learning/fitness/carbo-loading/articles.md

 - 70kg cyclist = 600-700g carbs each day.
 - Periodizing your carb intake: do some rides in a carb-depleted state.
 - Only carb load for long-duration races, those in which you want a fast time.
+- The benefit of carb-loading is that it increases the time to exhaustion by about 20%, while improvements in performance hover at around 2%.
+- Eat five or six smaller meals is much more digestible than just piling your plate high on regular mealtimes.
+- Carb-loading isn't about eating more, it's about eating more carbs.
+- Bananas, rice, oatmeal, yogurt.
+Tubers, legumes, blueberries, bananas, chestnuts, barley.